-- (a) the accompanying financial statements of Government Technology Agency ("GovTech") and its subsidiaries (the "Group"), set out on pages 41 to 89 are properly drawn up in accordance with the provisions of the Public Sector (Governance) Act 2018, Act 5 of 2018 (Public Sector (Governance) Act) (the "PSG Act"), the Government Technology Agency Act (No. 23 of 2016) (the "GovTech Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the state of affairs of the Group and GovTech as at 31 March 2020, and the results and changes in equity of the Group and GovTech, and cash flows of the Group for the financial year ended on that date; - (b) the receipt, expenditure, investments of moneys and the acquisition and disposal of assets by GovTech during the financial year have been in accordance with the provisions of the PSG Act, the GovTech Act and the requirements of any other written law applicable to moneys of or managed by GovTech; and - (c) proper accounting and other records have been kept, including records of all assets of GovTech and of those subsidiaries incorporated in Singapore whether purchased, donated or otherwise.
+- (a) the accompanying financial statements of Government Technology Agency ("GovTech") and its subsidiaries (the "Group"), set out on pages 51 to 95 are properly drawn up in accordance with the provisions of the Public Sector (Governance) Act 2018, Act 5 of 2018 (Public Sector (Governance) Act) (the "PSG Act"), the Government Technology Agency Act (No. 23 of 2016) (the "GovTech Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the state of affairs of the Group and GovTech as at 31 March 2021, and the results and changes in equity of the Group and GovTech, and cash flows of the Group for the financial year ended on that date; - (b) the receipt, expenditure, investments of moneys and the acquisition and disposal of assets by GovTech during the financial year have been in accordance with the provisions of the PSG Act, the GovTech Act and the requirements of any other written law applicable to moneys of or managed by GovTech; and - (c) proper accounting and other records have been kept, including records of all assets of GovTech whether purchased, donated or otherwise.